pbek/QOwnNotes/webpage/src/contributing/translation.md

    [custom containers](https://vuepress.vuejs.org/guide/markdown.html#custom-containers) in VuePress and shouldn't be translated.

-## Translating and proofreading are fun!
+## Translating and proofreading can be so exciting!

-You get to deal with the language that this software speaks and learn a lot about terms and the insides of the project.
+You will deal with the language of this software, learn new terms and receive a lot of inside information about the project.

 If you are thus ready to help proofreading the translation of your language, [Fabijenna](https://crowdin.com/profile/rawfreeamy), as a translator and editor of twenty years welcomes you to a 30 minutes coaching in the science and the practice of translating and proofreading, where you can ask her questions that you might not been sure about and get the most out of your proofreading experience.

+If you are thus ready to help proofreading the translation of your language, [Amy Fabijenna](https://crowdin.com/profile/rawfreeamy) welcomes you to a short briefing in the practice of translating and proofreading, where you can ask her anything to help you having fun contributing.

 Thanks a lot for your help!